 3. In a large saucepan, combine the strawberries, sugar and lemon juice.
 Bring slowly to the boil over medium-low heat, stirring constantly.
 Skim the foam.
 Cover and let cook over low heat for 45-50 minutes, stirring often.
 Remove the cover and continue cooking, stirring frequently, until the mixture thickens.
 When jam becomes quite dense, stir constantly to prevent sticking to the bottom of the saucepan.
 This recipe prepares approx. 1200 g (less than 3 pounds) jam (3 jars).
 Good jam should cook until the temperature reaches 220-222°F/104-105°C on a candy thermometer.
 If you don’t have a candy thermometer, use this test: Place a small amount of jam on a spoon and pour back sideways into the pan.
 At first it will be liquid, then later two separate drops will form on the spoon.
 The jam is ready to be removed from the heat when it falls off the spoon as a single drop.
 You can store the jam in jars in the refrigerator for two weeks.
 However if you prefer to keep it longer, you should preserve it, using for example the following canning method

 Note: When you purchase strawberries choose ones that have uniformly red color but not too dark, because otherwise they are too ripe.
 Furthermore it is important that they do not have green or white spots, indicating that they are immature.
-Strawberry jam requires a longer cooking time than other jams because strawberries contain little pectin, a natural fiber that is used as a thickening agent. -Paola
+Strawberry jam requires a longer cooking time than other jams because strawberries contain little pectin in comparison to apple for example, a natural fiber that is used as a thickening agent.
+If you like to reduce the cooking time, you can add an unpeeled cubed and organic apple. -Paola